rbowen/presentations/apache_way/slides.md

 - Annual members meetings via IRC.
 Board meets monthly.
 - Each PMC has a Chair - eyes and ears of the board (oversight only)

-Note: Members meeting must be at least once a month.
+???
+Members meeting must be at least once a month.
 Can be more often.

 The ASF is a legal entity - a non-profit - and must conduct itself according to certain laws and bylaws.